umarmughal824/micromasters/README.md

 You should now be able to connect to the external ES cluster.
 You can run `docker-compose run web ./manage.py recreate_index` to test that it's working.

+## Session persistence issue
+If you experience intermittent logouts while browsing the application and a general ephemeral behaviour from user sessions, switch the Django session backend by adding the following in your environment file:
+`SESSION_ENGINE=django.contrib.sessions.backends.file`